Translator — Poet — Classicist

 ABOUT ME

 C. LUKE SOUCY is a translator, poet, and vocal Minnesota native.
 Born gay and biracial, he began writing in ninth grade out of the foolhardy belief he could impress a boy with a string of acrostic sonnets.
-More recent efforts ranging from light verse to classical scholarship have appeared in Arion, Light, and on poets.org.
-His new verse translation of Ovid's Metamorphoses was released by the University of California Press in November.
+More recent efforts ranging from light verse to classical scholarship have appeared in Arion, Light, and on poets.org, and his new verse translation of Ovid's Metamorphoses, released by the University of California Press in November, has been longlisted for the National Translation Award for Poetry.
+He is currently at work on an anthology of queer Roman verse and the first line-for-line translation of the Punica.